 Examining current and future costs and revenues from forest production, oil and gas extraction on Pennsylvania Game Commission Lands.
 Pennsylvania Legislative Budget and Finance Committee.

-Forest stewardship – continuing awareness and knowledge program support (Year 17).
+Forest stewardship – continuing awareness and knowledge program support (Annual project).
 USDA Forest Service.

 Determining costs, product recovery factors, and environmental impacts of biomass harvest treatments in Central Appalachian Forests.
 NE SunGrant Initiative.